 One viral tweet even claims that the perpetrators were captured on surveillance cameras, with the alleged footage showing people disappearing and reappearing; hinting that the individuals seem to hold supernatural powers.
 While some people believed they turned into animals.

 A local magazine show managed to trace similar claims from Sultan Kudarat in Maguindanao province.
 But the residents there described the assailant as a very tall dark figure with glowing red eyes, which they locally call "banutok".
 One resident even swore to his encounter with the said creature on the midnight of January 16, 2020, that he described as very slimy.

 Aside from keeping gated premises locked, locals started putting up protections on their doors in the form of Catholic images and statues, salt, holy water, inverted broomsticks, even vinegar, and ash to ward off the "demonic powers" of the remaining members of the supposed cult still at large.

 Most likely that the alleged banutok was not a creature, but a common thief or burglar covered in grease to make it easier to slip through in the event of capture.
 According to one anthropologist, the spread of this fear helped keep people indoors during the pandemic.

 Birth of a Legend

-The folklore transformed once again that some are now claiming that this reaction (or rather inaction) is fruitless.
-They say that these visits are unavoidable because they will only leave after accomplishing what they came for—to claim a soul.
+Over the years, the folklore transformed once again that some are now claiming that this inaction is fruitless, asserting that these visits are unavoidable because they will only leave after accomplishing what they came for, and that is to claim a living soul.